AVEVA/CONNECT-data-services-developer-docs/content/api-reference/api-console.md

 ### API version

 Select a version from the dropdown list.
-For more information on the available versions, see [AVEVA Data Hub API versioning](xref:osisoftCloudServices#aveva-data-hub-api-versioning).
+For more information on the available versions, see [CONNECT data services API versioning](xref:osisoftCloudServices#aveva-data-hub-api-versioning).

 ### Tenant path